paviro/home-assistant-addons/koshelf/README.md

 ### Optional Configuration

+- **docsettings_path**: Path to KOReader's docsettings folder for users who store metadata separately
+  - Example: `/share/koreader/docsettings`
+  - Requires `books_path` to be set
+  - Mutually exclusive with `hashdocsettings_path`
+  - Use this if your KoReader metadata is stored in a separate docsettings folder

+- **hashdocsettings_path**: Path to KOReader's hashdocsettings folder for users who store metadata by content hash
+  - Example: `/share/koreader/hashdocsettings`
+  - Requires `books_path` to be set
+  - Mutually exclusive with `docsettings_path`
+  - Use this if your KoReader metadata is stored using content hash-based naming

 - **include_unread**: Include unread books (EPUBs without KoReader metadata) in the generated site
   - Default: `false`
   - Set to `true` to show all EPUB files, even those you haven't opened in KoReader yet

+- **title**: Custom site title
+  - Default: `"KoShelf"`
+  - Example: `"My Reading Library"`
+  - Sets the title displayed on your KoShelf site

 - **heatmap_scale_max**: Maximum value for heatmap color intensity scaling
   - Default: `"auto"`